fieldtrip/website/workshop/chieti/virtualchannel.md

 Look at the source structure, again in "source.avg".
 Can you find the representation of the spatial filter?
 {% include markup/end %}

-Using the spatial filters, we construct single-trial virtual channel time-series.
+Using the spatial filters, we construct single-trial virtual channel time series.
 This results in three channels.
 We can represent this data in the same fashion as the original raw data.

     cfg = [];
     cfg.channel = 'meg';